-Buy Things You Can’t In Your City
+Buy Things You Can’t In Your City At Walmart

-The Wal-Mart and most movie theaters are in an area called Antea which is on the outskirts.
+The Walmart and most movie theaters are in an area called Antea which is on the outskirts.
 You’ll find this iconic superstore, along with a few shopping malls and fun centers (we love ice skating and Go-Karting here).

 Places To Eat

 We love all the foodie spots in this city in particular (but let's be honest, the food in Mexico is just killer).
 In particular, there are a few traditional dishes to keep an eye out for including Enchiladas Querentana (tortillas covered in salsa, and stuffed with chicken, potatoes, and carrots), Nopal en Penca (cactus that's stuffed with lots of herbs and onions, then served with lots of cheese, avocado, and salsa).
 And for dessert, niece de mantecado (a creamy collection of vanilla ice cream, raisins, other dried fruits, and cinnamon).